edgedb/easy-edgedb/chapter7/index.md

 } filter .name = $name;
 ```

 The problem is that `$name` could be anything, and EdgeDB doesn't know what type it's going to be.
-The error tells us too: `error: missing a type cast before the parameter`.
-So because it's a string, we'll cast with `<str>`:
+The error tells us too: `error: QueryError: missing a type cast before the parameter`.
+In this case we will enter a `str`, and can use `<str>` to let EdgeDB know ahead of time that this is the type to expect:

 ```edgeql
 select City {